Saumya130012/devsecops-platform/README.md

 Default output format:  â†’ json
 ```

-> í²¡ **How to get your Access Key:** AWS Console â†’ IAM â†’ Users â†’ Your User â†’ Security Credentials â†’ Create Access Key
+> ï¿½ï¿½ï¿½ **How to get your Access Key:** AWS Console â†’ IAM â†’ Users â†’ Your User â†’ Security Credentials â†’ Create Access Key

 Verify your configuration works: